 Certification

-- Specific, specialized training and certification in coaching programs is generally required for anyone wanting to develop coaching skills that will help others reach their objectives, either personal or career based.
+- Specific, specialized training and certification in coaching programs are generally required for anyone wanting to develop coaching skills that will help others reach their objectives, either personal or career-based.
+You can get certifications from the International Coach Federation or similar organizations.

 What Is Training?

-Unlike coaching and mentoring, training involves simply relaying knowledge that can upskill or multi–skill you or your labor force.
+Unlike coaching and mentoring, training involves simply relying knowledge that can upskill or multi-skill you or your labor force.

-Training is very much a team-oriented process with hardly any time spent one-on-one.
+Training is very much a team-oriented and people development process with hardly any time spent one-on-one.
 This boasts some positive outcomes, since training and development encourage camaraderie, and develop interpersonal skills and a sense of responsibility toward the business.

 The trainer needs to boast more knowledge and specific skills than the trainee.
 They’re the expert in their field who has all the right answers and solutions.
 The learning experience flows in one direction: from the trainer to the trainee.